sondr3/git-ignore/README.md

 ## Updating templates

 To download and cache all available templates, use `--update`.
-This can also be used in combination with any of the other flags/arguments, or be ran as a standalone flag.
+This can also be used in combination with any of the other flags/arguments, or be run as a standalone flag.

 ```sh